12 min read

 Introduction to the US Privacy Environment

-Within Module 1 you will learn about the US legal system, sources of law, key definitions, regulatory authorities, state vs. federal enforcement, and more.
+Module 1: Introduction to the US Privacy Environment teaches you about the US legal system, sources of law, regulatory authorities, state vs. federal enforcement, and more.
 You will learn about developing a privacy program, effectively managing user preferences, online privacy, privacy notices, and international data transfers.

 Table 1: Topic breakdown by chapter for Module 1.